Get all the latest data for Edinburgh

 Does a property price drop look likely in Edinburgh as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Edinburgh over the next 12 months looks low, mainly because prices are rising modestly rather than spiking.
+As of 2026, the risk of a meaningful property price decline in Edinburgh over the next 12 months looks medium for weak or overpriced homes, but low to medium for normal flats and family houses in strong areas.

-The single most important macro factor that could increase the odds of a price drop in Edinburgh would be a significant rise in unemployment, which would reduce buying power across the city.
+The single most important macro factor that could increase the odds of an Edinburgh property price drop is mortgage affordability, because higher mortgage rates quickly reduce how much buyers can bid in a high-price city.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Edinburgh.